The 5 movies about alcoholism every drinker must see

 Mickey Rourke offers one of his finest turns as Henry Chinaski.
-He is not truly rotting seriously into alcohol addiction – he is absolutely accepting it and indulging alcoholism.
-Barbet Schroeder translates Charles Bukowski’s work in a way that angered the exceptional writer but made a star of his hero Henry Chinaski.
+He makes no attempt to hide his problems with the bottle.
+He is absolutely accepting of it and indulging in his alcoholism.
+Barbet Schroeder translates Charles Bukowski’s work in a way that angered the exceptional writer.
+However, it made a star of his hero Henry Chinaski.

 The wrong crowd

 Henry can not stand conformity and it is this that pushes him to consume alcohol and hang around with the wrong crowd.

 As a drunkard, he feels right at home.
 Chinaski almost honors alcohol addiction as a lifestyle – as being the only genuine way to experience a person’s daily life.
 Regardless of what a sorrowful being he is, he can constantly conjure up a quip.

 A more life-like image of the harmful edge of alcohol consumption – vomiting and awful mornings after would have made the movie more sensible.